Ventilator/Ventilator Support

 You may need a ventilator in an emergency if a condition makes it difficult to breathe on your own (called respiratory failure).
 You may also need a ventilator during surgery.

-You may need ventilation if you have serious lung or breathing problems or if you are having general anesthesia during surgery.
-Watch this video to learn more.
-Medical Animation Copyright © 2022 Nucleus Medical Media, All rights reserved.
+Watch this video to learn about ventilator support.
+Medical Animation Copyright © Nucleus Medical Media, All rights reserved.

 Respiratory failure